TYPO3/Fluid/Documentation/Index.rst

 output in the TYPO3 CMS.
 However, it is not dependent on TYPO3 and can be used in any PHP project.

+For a more detailed guide to TYPO3 content elements based on Fluid, see :doc:`ext_fsc:Index`.

 ----

 **Table of Contents:**